 - In a similar vein researchers in Ireland have emphasised the need to use fine grained data for performance prediction.

-- Best results might well come from combining LMS data from data from other sources such as student information systems (SIS), for example the HEA study above found that previous academic performance was a good indicator of likelihood to complete.
+- Best results might well come from combining LMS data with data from other sources such as student information systems (SIS), for example the HEA study above found that previous academic performance was a good indicator of likelihood to complete.

 Building a model that can predict academic performance is one thing, operationalising it is another.
 There are a number of factors to be considered in that case.